darinbl-pritchard45/notes/README.md

 "Also remember, 'Premature optimization is the root of all evil.' — Donald Knuth.
 This highlights that focusing on optimizing code too early can lead to increased complexity and potential bugs.
 Understand your requirements fully and optimize only when necessary, after profiling and identifying actual bottlenecks."

 "Lastly, 'Code is read much more often than it is written.'
 Emphasizing the importance of clear documentation and self-explanatory code, as today's effort in making your code readable will save countless hours for you and your team in the future."

+# 2024-01-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and which can be completed later.
+Then, allocate time for each task based on its complexity and importance.
+Finally, use version control and other organizational tools to keep your code clean and easy to manage.
+By following these tips, you will be able to complete your projects more quickly and with fewer errors.